-When checked, SaberCopy will write a log file (plain text file - TXT) to the root of each device that is processed.
+When checked, SaberCopy will write a log file (plain text file) to the root of each device that is processed.
 The file will be named "SaberCopy - " + name-of-your-project + ".log".
 The file will contain all messages pertaining to the initialization, copying and verification of all the files copied to your device along with any errors that may have occurred.
-See Sample player log file here.
+See here for example.